tutkuince/spring-boot-restfull-apis/README.md

     spring-boot-starter-web         - This starter pack is used for web application development and automatically adds libraries like Spring MVC, REST, Tomcat, and Jackson. com.h2database                  - This starter pack is used for the H2 in-memory database. spring-boot-starter-data-jpa    - This starter pack includes JDBC, Hibernate, Transactions API, JPA, and Aspects.

+### Annotation	Description

+##### @Entity
+This marks a Java class as an entity, which means it will be persisted to the database.
+Typically, an entity maps to a database table and the table contains rows that represent that given entity.

+##### @RestController
+This marks a class as a REST API.
+@RestController is a convenience annotation that combines @Controller and @ResponseBody.

+##### @GetMapping
+This annotation handles HTTP GET requests and acts as a shortcut for @RequestMapping (method = RequestMethod.GET).